 If the door handle becomes inoperable and the door will not open from the inside, it can be opened by manually lifting the door latch release tab.
 Fold back the velcro adhered to the door frame to access the tab.
 Lift the tab upward to release the latch and open the door.
-Use the photo on the right (taken with the door open) as a guide to locate the tab.
+Use the photo (top right, taken with the door open) as a guide to locate the tab.

-For lubrication and out-of-adjustment issues, refer to Section 8 - Maintenance.
+For lubrication and out-of-adjustment issues, see Main Door Care on page 8-17.